Updated on July 22, 2021

 Should I use a facemask or face cover to prevent COVID-19?

-The current recommendation is that you should cover your mouth and nose with a cloth face cover when you are out in public, for example while going to the grocery store.
+You should cover your mouth and nose with a cloth face cover when you are out in public, for example while going to the grocery store.
 This is to protect others from the risk of getting COVID-19, since you could spread the virus to others even if you do not feel sick.

 The face cover should cover the mouth and nose completely.
 Face covers must not be shared, and each person should have their own face covers.
 It is useful to have two sets of such face covers so one can be washed while the other is used.